nais/doc/content/alerts/README.md

 ## Migrating from Naisd

-It's pretty straight forward to move alerts from Naisd to Alerterator, as the only difference is that the annotation-fields has been move to the top-level.
+It's pretty straight forward to move alerts from Naisd to Alerterator, as the only difference is that the annotation fields has been move to the top level.

 ```
 alerts: